 The site of the Pennsylvania Trolley Museum is also located in the Township on the former Pittsburgh Railways Company's trolley line to Washington, which was abandoned in 1953.
 This trolley system served as an important link for the South Hills of Pittsburgh and Washington County residents who traveled for work, shopping, and recreation.
-The Pennsylvania Railway Museum Association purchased a 2,000-foot section of railway line of the Pittsburgh Railways Company's abandoned Washington interurban trolley line from Washington to Pittsburgh near the Washington County Fairgrounds in Chartiers Township.
+The Pennsylvania Railway Museum Association purchased a 2,000 foot section of railway line of the Pittsburgh Railways Company's abandoned Washington interurban trolley line from Washington to Pittsburgh near the Washington County Fairgrounds in Chartiers Township.
 On February 7, 1954, the museum's first three cars were moved to the site.
 The museum was opened to the public in June 1963, providing visitors with short demonstration trolley rides and an informal tour of the car house.
-Since then, using mostly volunteer help, new cars and facilities, including the Visitor Education Center, Museum store and Trolley Display Building, have been built and more than thirty (30) cars are on display to the public.
-Today a "spur" off the original section of trolley track has been built across the road to the County Fairgrounds to allow visitors to experience a ride on a restored trolley for a scenic 4-mile ride.

-The Pennsylvania Trolley Museum exceptionally preserves the historical significance of this oncevital form of transportation through the region.
+Since then, using mostly volunteer help, new cars and facilities, including the Visitor Education Center, Museum store and Trolley Display Building, have been built and more than 30 cars are on display to the public.
+A "spur" off the original section of trolley track has been built across the road to the County Fairgrounds to allow visitors to experience a ride on a restored trolley for a scenic 4-mile ride.
+This spur includes a new platform and canopy to service County Fairground visitors.
+The Pennsylvania Trolley Museum exceptionally preserves the historical significance of this once-vital form of transportation through the region.
+Plans are currently underway to construct a new Welcome and Education Center on the museum's East Campus.

-In the early 1950's, a one-room office building with garage was constructed for a municipal building.
+In the early 1950s, a one-room office building with garage was constructed for a municipal building.
 In 1993, the Board of Supervisors entered into a building project to renovate the existing Township Building and garages into administrative offices, tax offices and Police Department, and to raze a portion of the Fort Pitt Fixture Building to make room for a new meeting center and parking lot.
 The remaining section of the Fort Pitt building was steel-sided and houses the Public Works Department.

-1.3 Present and Regional Setting
+Present and Regional Setting